Sunburst Award

-The Sunburst Award for Canadian Literature of the Fantastic is an annual award given for a speculative fiction novel or a book-length collection.
+The Sunburst Award for Canadian Literature of the Fantastic is an annual literary award given for a speculative fiction novel or a book-length collection, first awarded in 2001.
+A young adult category was created in 2008, to differentiate from adult works; and a short fiction award as well.
+The award was on hiatus between 2020 and 2024 and has returned for the 2025 award.

 History

 The name of the award comes from the title of the first novel by Phyllis Gotlieb, Sunburst (1964).